tensorflow/tensorflow/tensorflow/lite/g3doc/guide/python.md

 If you're using a Coral ML accelerator, check out the [Coral examples on GitHub](https://github.com/google-coral/tflite/tree/master/python/examples).

-To convert other TensorFlow models to TensorFlow Lite, read about the the [TensorFlow Lite Converter](../convert/).
+To convert other TensorFlow models to TensorFlow Lite, read about the [TensorFlow Lite Converter](../convert/).

 If you want to build `tflite_runtime` wheel, read